tomsauv/MinION_BMC_Genomics_2019/README.md

-# MinION flow cell (1D) metadata (R9.0 and R9.4)
+# MinION flow cell output metadata (R9.0 and R9.4)

 This repository contains:

-A tab delimited file of metadata gathered from published studies
+A tab delimited file of 1D metadata gathered from published studies
 ```
 MinION_metadata.txt
 ```